opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

   of the semantics in the old `code`.
 - `Trip`
   - The deprecated `tripBikesAllowed` is removed.
   - The `routeId` replace `route`.
 The route is no longer part of the trip.
 To obtain the Route object call the Index API with the routeId.
+- `Stop`
+  - The new `stationId` is a feed-scoped-id to the parent station.
+It should be used instead of the deprecated ~~parentStation~~.
+- `StopShort`
+  - The new `stationId` is a feed-scoped-id to the parent station.
+It should be used instead of the deprecated ~~cluster~~.